 - Ian McKilligan has spoken to a Michigan Technological University class about pursuing a career in IT, as well as managing operations in an IT organization (thank you email).
 He also spoke for a Michigan SmartZone (state-led effort to promote growth and collaboration (PDF)) event where local entrepreneurs gave their stories to students as a means of promoting entrepreneurism and motivating them to start or join new ventures.

 - Up and Running supported an open source initiative with free hosting and server resources, as well as contributed financially to other open source related activities.

 - We've also supported the Chamber of Commerce in Houghton, MI with free technical services (click to open image to see how they honored us with our name on a plaque that resides in their office).

-- We provided thousands of dollars in services to help create (all software development and hosting ) a jobs site called the Keweenaw Professional Job Board (view home page), where local businesses can post their jobs for free.
+- We provided thousands of dollars in services (all software development and hosting) to help create a jobs site called the Keweenaw Professional Job Board (view home page), where local businesses can post their jobs for free.

 We believe in sustainable green practices, and think green initiatives must be economically sound for longevity of the idea and practices